cython/cython/docs/src/reference/language_basics.rst

 ----------------

 * Include the ``.pxi`` file with an ``include`` statement like: ``include "spamstuff.pxi``
-* The ``include`` statement can appear anywhere in your cython file and at any indentation level
+* The ``include`` statement can appear anywhere in your Cython file and at any indentation level
 * The code in the ``.pxi`` file needs to be rooted at the "zero" indentation level.
 * The included code can itself contain other ``include`` statements.